-IMPORTANT NOTICE REGARDING STAGE II VAPOR RECOVERY DECOMMISSIONING
+IMPORTANT NOTICE REGARDING STAGE II VAPOR RECOVERY

 Due to U.S. EPA approval of a change in Virginia air quality plans and regulations, Stage II vapor recovery systems are no longer required.
-If your facility has and chooses to maintain a Stage II system, you must continue to meet the requirements of Article 37.
+However, any GDF equipped with a Stage II system shall continue to be maintained and comply with 9VAC5-40-5220 F, or decommission the system in accordance with 9VAC5-40-5220 F 8.